h8d13/KAES-ARCH/README.md

 > `ping google.com` for test

 Then `archinstall` (for noobs, btw) make sure to go through all the steps: select KDE Plasma & Create a user with sudo, walk through every single step.
 > IMPORTANT: Make sure to select mirrors, time zone, etc...
 I also like Grub instead of systemd boot.
 Pipewire for audio as it's dep of KDE.
 Also use NetworkManager in network section.
-For gaphics drivers select appropraite to your hardware.
+For gaphics drivers select appropriate to your hardware.
 Don't skip any step.

 When prompted to chroot press no.